Where to Stay in Kyoto First Time: 7 Best Areas

 You can start to explore the area with one of the most famous temples in Kyoto, Kiyomizu-dera Temple.
 It is one of the Historic Monuments of Ancient Kyoto by the UNESCO World Heritage site.
 It’s more beautiful in March and April with cherry blossoms and November autumn leaves.

-Kiyomizudera is a huge temple, some highlights you can visit include the impressive two-story main entrance gate Nio-mon, west gate of Kiyomizu-dera Temple Sai-mon, Zuigodo Hall, the main hall Hondo with its Kiyomizu Stage, Jishu Shrine, Otowa Waterfall, Okuno-in hall, and the Koyasu Pagoda At Taisanji Temple.
+Kiyomizu-dera Temple is a huge temple and is home to some highlights: the impressive two-story main entrance gate Nio-mon, west gate of Kiyomizu-dera Temple Sai-mon, Zuigodo Hall, the main hall Hondo with its Kiyomizu Stage, Jishu Shrine, Otowa Waterfall, Okuno-in hall, and the Koyasu Pagoda At Taisanji Temple.

-Yasaka Shrine is also known as Gion Shrine, home to Gion Festival (Gion Matsuri) celebrations in July.
+In addition to Kiyomizu-dera Temple, Gion is home to the famous Yasaka Shrine (Gion Shrine), which is the venue of the Gion Festival (Gion Matsuri) celebrations in July.
 It’s a popular spot for cherry blossom viewing and picnic in spring.

-At the end of Hanamikoji Street, you can find Kennen-ji temple, the oldest Zen Buddhist temple in Kyoto belonging to the Zen sect.
+• The Kennen-ji temple, Kyoto’s oldest Zen Buddhist temple, belonging to the Zen sect.
 Here you will find a tea house, monuments, gardens, and different halls.

-Ishibei-koji Lane is the most atmospheric pedestrian-only walkway in Kyoto where you find small traditional wooden houses and shops.
+• Ishibei-koji Lane, Kyoto’s most atmospheric pedestrian-only walkway, home to small traditional wooden houses and shops.

 In the heart of Goin is the Shirakawa area.
 The Shirakawa area is on the quiet side of Gion.
 It lies along the Shirakawa canal and is surrounded by willow trees, sakura cherry trees, high-class restaurants, inns, teahouses, and Tatsumi Daimyōjin that offer attractive riverside dining and Kyoto cuisine.

-Hanami-Koji area is where you find the Gion Kobu Kaburenjo theater (Gion Corner) to watch cultural shows about Japanese arts like tea ceremony, dances performed by real maiko, ikebana flower arranging, and bunraku puppet theater.
+Hanami-Koji area is home to the Gion Kobu Kaburenjo theater (Gion Corner), a venue to watch cultural shows about Japanese arts like tea ceremony, dances performed by real maiko, ikebana flower arranging, and bunraku puppet theater.

 If you love history, Kyoto National Museum is a must-see.
 It is a major art museum in Japan and one of the four national museums of the country.